Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 ![](assets/amg-5.png)

 #### 4. Work with Grafana UI
 Go back to the AWS [AMG workspace console](https://console.aws.amazon.com/grafana/home?#/workspaces).
-Click on the Grafana URL.
+Click the Grafana URL.

 ![](assets/amg-6.png)

-You should see the Grafana sign in page.
-Click on the `Sign in with AWS IAM Identity Center` button.
+You should see the Grafana sign-in page.
+Click the `Sign in with AWS IAM Identity Center` button.

 ![](assets/Grafana-sign-in.png)